-The SLEEP Mode is entered when a HALT instruction is executed and when the FHIDEN and FSIDEN bit are low.
+The SLEEP Mode is entered when an HALT instruction is executed and when the FHIDEN and FSIDEN bit are low.
 In the SLEEP mode the CPU will be stopped.
-However the $f{LIRC}$ clock still continues to operate since the WDT function is always enabled.
+However the f{LIRC} clock still continues to operate since the WDT function is always enabled.